 A growing trend in music streaming is also the ability to share an account with family members, where multiple users can listen to music at the same time with individual accounts, all paid for under a single, discounted bill.

 Music streaming can fundamentally be broken down into three different categories.
-There's the all-you-can-eat subscription model, which offers access to a large library of songs for a set fee every month, which has risen to become one of the most popular methods of music streaming in recent years.
-There's also the digital radio model, that sees a radio-like service delivered through the internet, and lacks the ability to create playlists or listen to albums.
+There's the all-you-can-eat subscription model that offers access to an extensive song library for a set fee every month, and has risen to become one of the most popular methods of music streaming in recent years.
+There's also the digital radio model, that sees a radio-like service delivered through the Internet, and lacks the ability to create playlists or listen to albums.
 There's also the more traditional iTunes model of digitally purchasing songs and albums to own.

 To help decide which type of service is best for you, visit our music streaming comparison for more information.